Unlock SEO success: Learn how we use HubSpot Marketing Hub for SEO, boost rankings, increase organic traffic, and optimize our content for success.

 SEO is a critical component of digital marketing for businesses of all sizes.
 Optimizing your website for search engines can improve your website's visibility and drive more traffic to your website, ultimately leading to increased sales and revenue.

-However, to effectively optimize your website for search engines, it is paramount to understand how it performs and what changes you can make to improve its performance.
+However, to optimize your website for search engines effectively, it is paramount to understand how it performs and what changes you can make to improve its performance.
 That's where Google Analytics comes in.

 Over 50 million websites use Google Analytics.
 This means that Google Analytics is the most popular web analytics platform globally.
 This popularity is due to several factors, including that Google Analytics is free to use, easy to set up and use, and constantly updated with new features and improvements.